ttu/ttu.github.io/_posts/2023-2-22-django-performance-debugging.md

 e.g `/.venv/lib/python3.9/site-packages/rest_framework/authentication.py`or in [GitHub](https://github.com/encode/django-rest-framework/blob/4abfa28e0879e2df45937ac8c7a9ffa161561955/rest_framework/authentication.py#L53).

-### Solution 1: Remove authentication from endpoint if not required
+### Solution 1: Remove Authentication from Endpoint If Not Required

 If authentication is not required for the endpoint, remove authentication by setting `authentication_classes` to an empty list.